Ant64 Sound Architecture

 Copper-Controlled Audio

-Just as the Copper can alter graphics registers per scanline, it can:
+Just as the Copper can alter graphics registers per scanline, it can manipulate audio at sample-accurate precision:

 - Change voice parameters at precise times